A cross-platform pre-instrumenting code coverage tool set for .net/.net core and Mono

 This package has no dependencies.

-Showing the top 6 GitHub repositories that depend on AltCover:
+Showing the top 5 popular GitHub repositories that depend on AltCover:

 ReportGenerator converts coverage reports generated by OpenCover, dotCover, Visual Studio, NCover, Cobertura, JaCoCo, Clover, gcov or lcov into human readable reports in various formats.